projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/030_API_Level/020_Writing_Projections.md

 to the `LabelBox`.
 To do so, we associate the `LabelBox` with the style `projectitStyles.keyword`.
 This will project it in a different color.

 Also, we give the `TextBox` has a `placeHolder` property.
-The placeholder will show whenever the contents of the `TextBox` is empty, giving the user a visual clue that a name could be entered.
+The placeholder will be shown whenever the contents of the `TextBox` is empty, giving the user a visual clue that a name could be entered.